KhurramKZ/HelloWorld/README.md

 # HelloWorld
-This is my first attempt at GitHub
+This is my first attempt at GitHub.
 Now I'm just trying to see how edit works.